zbalkan/zbalkan.github.io/_posts/2025-07-13-technitium.md

 }
 ```

 Each log entry is a single JSON object containing query metadata.
 No additional formatting or transformation is required for ingestion.
 You can see the sample configuration for `http` and `syslog` targets easily.
 The `http` target is designed for ElasticSearch, OpenSearch, and similar products, and it uploads logs as batches of logs.
 With the `syslog` target, you can achieve similar results with `json` target as well, but if you already have an agent on the DNS server, why not use JSON logs?
-But if you use containerization, you may consider `syslog` instead.
+But if you use containerisation, you may consider `syslog` instead.

 ### Wazuh Agent Configuration

 The Wazuh agent reads the JSON log file directly, as I have mentioned before.
-For this integration, it is better to use the [centralized configuration](https://documentation.wazuh.com/current/user-manual/reference/centralized-configuration.html).
+For this integration, it is better to use the [centralised configuration](https://documentation.wazuh.com/current/user-manual/reference/centralized-configuration.html).
 First, we must create a new group for the DNS servers, and put the configuration below inside the agent.conf file.
 Then add your DNS servers as members to this group.

 ```xml
 <localfile>